hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 const [tokenAAta, tokenAData] = await getAssociatedTokenAddressAndData(connection, strategy.tokenAMint, owner);
 const [tokenBAta, tokenBData] = await getAssociatedTokenAddressAndData(connection, strategy.tokenBMint, owner);

-// create a transaction that has an instruction for extra compute budget (withdraw operation needs this), let tx = createTransactionWithExtraBudget(owner);
+// create a transaction that has an instruction for extra compute budget (deposit operation needs this), let tx = createTransactionWithExtraBudget(owner);

 // add creation of associated token addresses to the transaction instructions if they don't exist